ethereumdegen/vibegraph-rs/README.md

   1. Add an interval which fetches the current eth blocknumber so we know if we are synced up

-  2. Store logs to sql database
+  1.1 never request beyond the current blocknumber -- else we may miss some events !

+  2.  one synced, dont make a request as often to conserve bandwidth use

-  3. add the 'expansion factor' to account for provider failures (give provider less load)
+  3. add the 'expansion factor' to mitigate provider failures (give provider less load and attempt again)